By International School Parent Magazine Editorial Team

 John Kelly has been the Head of School at CBC in Cartagena since July 2016.
 A CIE Cambridge accredited school, CBC is a private international bilingual school which provides education at all levels: Pre-school, Basic Primary, Secondary Basic and Academic Media.
 It offers its students high-level academic training framed with social and environmental responsibility.
-Prior to his time in Cartagena, Mr. Kelly taught in Mexico and China.
-He is a qualified teacher, journalist and is currently studying a MA in educational leadership.
+Before his time in Cartagena, Mr Kelly taught in Mexico and China.
+He is a qualified teacher, journalist and is currently studying an MA in educational leadership.
 He is passionate about advancing literacy and critical thinking skills in students.

 Tell us about your background and what inspired your career in education?

-Initially, I was only interested in working in England, so it was actually a stroke of luck.
-I’d been for many interviews in the UK, and hadn’t managed to get a job.
-I was doing my PGCE in Durham University in 2001, was out with friends one night, and I got talking to a guy who was in my course.
+Initially, I was only interested in working in England, so it was a stroke of luck.
+I’d been for many interviews in the UK and hadn’t managed to get a job.
+I was doing my PGCE at Durham University in 2001, was out with friends one night, and I got talking to a guy who was in my course.
 He said to me, “Why don’t you think about working in China?
-I’ve just come back from an international school in Shanghai, I had a really great time.
-I think you’re perfect for it, here’s the contact details.”
-I got in touch with Mr. Ju in China, and he gave me a job.
-I hadn’t done my NQT yet, but I simply hopped on the plane, and started my career working in The Shanghai Middle School, a K-12 school IB world school.
+I’ve just come back from an international school in Shanghai; I had a great time.
+You’re perfect for it, here are the contact details.”
+So, I got in touch with Mr Ju in China, and he gave me a job.
+I hadn’t done my NQT yet, but I just hopped on the plane and started my career working at The Shanghai Middle School, a K-12 school IB world school.

 What have you learned from the perspective of being a head teacher?

-It’s been a wonderful opportunity to grow professionally.
-You need to be quite courageous if you’re a headmaster – it’s definitely a requirement for the job.
+It’s been a fantastic opportunity to grow professionally.
+You need to be quite courageous if you’re a headmaster – it’s a requirement for the job.
 You’re dealing with the families, the problems, and the issues of the school.
-I’ve definitely learned a lot about self-discipline, self-control, and self-management.
-Those things have really become important.
+I’ve learned a lot about self-discipline, self-control, and self-management.
+Those things have become essential.
 I’ve learned a lot about making decisions and the speed of my decision-making, and I’ve learned a lot about community relations.

 Tell us about CBC and what makes it unique in Cartagena.

-What are the main educational principles and philosophies that you promote at CDC?
+What are the primary educational principles and philosophies that you promote at CDC?

 The school was previously quite traditional, placing heavy emphasis on the math results, the English results, and the scorecard coming home at the end of the year.
 This year we’ve changed our philosophy to make it much more holistic, and more based on the needs and the wants of the students.
 We’re looking at global trends and introducing elements of project-based learning.
-Our profile is now similar to the profile of the IB, but with a few differences.
-More choice in the curriculum is a big motivating factor for the students.
-We focus on communication skills, both listening and being able to present your ideas in a coherent manner, and we place a high emphasis on bilingualism.
+Our profile is now similar to the pattern of the IB, but with a few differences.
+More choice in the curriculum is a significant motivating factor for the students.
+We focus on communication skills, both listening and being able to present your ideas coherently, and we place a high emphasis on bilingualism.

-As I see children developing these days, the big things that I want them to understand are social responsibility and empathy towards others.
-Our children are so privileged, and five minutes away from our school there are communities that have absolutely nothing.
-I think creating empathy is extremely important.
-We have a big social program in the school, and something that is strongly pushed to work in the local community.
+As I see children developing these days, the big things that I want them to understand our social responsibility and empathy towards others.
+Our children are so privileged, and five minutes away from our school some communities have absolutely nothing.
+I think creating understanding is extremely important.
+We have a significant social program in the school and something that is actively pushed to work in the local community.

-An amazing thing we have in our school, that is very unique to Colombia, is something called mediación escolar.
-This is a mediation center which promotes coaching and conflict resolution.
+A fantastic thing we have in our school that is unique to Colombia is something called mediación escolar.
+This is a meditation centre which promotes coaching and conflict resolution.
 This is an initiative introduced by the government to help Colombia as it goes into the post-war phase.
 Just recently, Colombia signed a peace agreement to end the longest-running civil war in the history of the world.
-As part of the post-war healing process, the government is really keen on finding ways to reintegrate families back into society.
-They started the mediación escolar program to help this, and it is really flourishing in our school.
-We have groups of students that mediate conflict between younger students, all the way from our older students down to third grade and primary.
+As part of the post-war healing process, the government is keen on finding ways to reintegrate families back into society.
+They started the mediación escolar program to help this, and it is flourishing in our school.
+We have groups of students that mediate the conflict between younger students, all the way from our older students to third grade and primary.

-This kind of complementary skill set, that we sometimes put into the term “Twenty First Century Education”, is very important to the school.
-We want to become an IB World School, so academic standards are important and we’ve introduced a whole range of projects.
-At the heart of our projects, we’ve also got different sports that are really important.
-I think sports are fantastic at creating leadership and effective relationships.
-I’m trying to develop all these elements in the students, so they can be successful when they leave the school, and find themselves in a workplace environment and world quite different than the one we found ourselves in after school.
+This kind of complementary skill set that we sometimes put into the term “Twenty-First Century Education”, is very important to the school.
+We want to become an IB World School, so academic standards are essential, and we’ve introduced a whole range of projects.
+At the heart of our plans, we’ve also got different sports that are important.
+I think games are fantastic at creating leadership and productive relationships.
+I’m trying to develop all these elements in the students, so they can be successful when they leave the school, and find themselves in a workplace environment and world entirely different than the one we found ourselves in after school.

 How do you international parents and students adapt to Cartagena and settle in?

 Cartagena itself is undergoing a real boom time in many different industries at the moment.
-Just in my area, there are 90,000 new homes being built, so as you can imagine, this is attracting overseas students into the school.
-We find that the process of adaptation to Colombia and Cartagena is fairly difficult for our international children and parents.
-We have a process of adaptation for the students.
+Over 90,000 new homes are being built so, as you can imagine, this is attracting overseas students.
+We find that the process of adaptation to Colombia and Cartagena is reasonably challenging for our international children and parents.
+As a result, we have a process of adjustment for the students.
 We have a day where they come into school and take a test at class, monitored by tutors.
 We’re all quite aware of those children, but to be honest, it’s usually more challenging for our parents.
 Our psychologist meets with the parents to see how they’re doing every two weeks for the first six weeks.

 Can you tell us more about your social program?
-Considering your families and the children of the school are clearly living quite different lives, how you approach communities and bridge that gap?
+Considering your families and the children of the school are living entirely different lives, how you approach communities and bridge that gap?

-Around the local area, we have a very strong Christian faith.
-The church is very strong there, and the school is a faith-based school.
+Around the local area, we have a robust Christian faith.
+The church is solid there, and the school is a faith-based school.
 I usually have good access networking to those communities through the priests.
-Some of these communities are extremely challenging, with levels of poverty that I’ve never seen before.
+Some of these communities are incredibly challenging, with levels of poverty that I’ve never seen before.
 We can bring in children safely, and do activities and things like that.

 What are the main challenges for education as a whole in the future?

-I’m really optimistic about the future, and the way I see education.
-Sometimes challenge can be a synonym for opportunity, and I’m seeing that around the world now in the global ed-tech industry.
-I think it is going to be a wonderful opportunity for communities such as those here in Colombia.
-The big challenge is to work out how not to monetize ed-tech to the point where it becomes exclusive.
-The whole idea behind technology and education is that it should be helping to promote more equity in the world – more social justice, and better levels of education for the children who have not had education.
+I’m optimistic about the future, and the way I see education.
+Sometimes challenge can be a synonym for opportunity, and I’m noticing that around the world now.
+I think it is going to be an excellent opportunity for communities such as those here in Colombia.
+The big challenge is to work out how not to monetise ed-tech to the point where it becomes exclusive.
+The whole idea behind technology and education is that it should be helping to promote more equity in the world.
+More social justice, and better levels of education for the children who have not had an education.

 Education’s got everything going for it at the moment.
 If you want better resources, they’re available online, and so much of it is for free.
-I can only see the resources and the way that we teach getting better; and improving literacy and mathematics skills around the world.
-I’d also say this idea of civilization changing away from academics is going to become a bigger conversation.
+I can only see the resources and the way that we teach getting better, and improving literacy and mathematics skills around the world.
+I’d also say this idea of civilisation changing away from academics is going to become a more significant conversation.
 What I mean by that is, moving away from traditional math and English-based classrooms towards classrooms that don’t have subjects.
-This kind of idea is going to become more and more important.
+This kind of idea is going to become more and more critical.

 Is there anything that you would like to add about the school or your experiences?

-I’ve worked for four international schools, was 35 when I was made headmaster, and am coming up to my 38th birthday soon.
-It’s been a wonderful journey so far – a leadership journey, traveling around the world, meeting my wife, having my child, and having a bilingual, bicultural family at home.
+I’ve worked for four international schools.
+I was 35 when I was made headmaster, and am coming up to my 38th birthday soon.
+It’s been an incredible journey so far.
+A leadership journey, travelling around the world, meeting my wife, having my child, and having a bilingual, bicultural family at home.
 Learning about the world wasn’t at all the bit that was expected in my life.
-I was expecting to stay in Manchester, but instead I went a completely different path.
+I was hoping to stay in Manchester, but instead, I went a completely different path.
 It’s a great time to be in international schools as a young school leader.
 It’s a great time to be working in education because I think I can only see amazing opportunities.
-I’m really enjoying the job.
+I’m enjoying the job.